 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as an Industrial Paint Technician tend to value Support, Relationships, and Independence.

+Most importantly, Industrial Paint Technicians strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

+Second, Industrial Paint Technicians somewhat value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

+Lastly, Industrial Paint Technicians somewhat value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Industrial Paint Technicians must consistently demonstrate qualities such as dependability, attention to detail, and persistence.